 "Krystal Bond™ Technology is the latest MEMSMicro Electro-Mechanical System pressure sensor technology.
-Using a single piece of metal and MEMS strain gages, this technology provides accurate, repeatable measurements." - Karmjit Sidhu, Vice President Business Development, AST Co-Founder, and Material Science PhD candidate at the New Jersey Institute of Technology (NJIT).
+Using a single piece of metal and MEMS strain gages, this technology provides accurate, repeatable measurements." - Karmjit Sidhu, Vice President Business Development and AST Co-Founder.

 The strain gages are molecularly diffused onto the metal diaphragm surface using inorganic materials and high temperatures.
 As the temperature is reduced, the inorganic bonding material solidifies and secures the silicon strain gauge into position above the center of the sensor, thus creating the one piece sensing element.

 With an operating strain at less than fifteen percent (15%) of the metal's yield point, pressure sensors using Krystal Bond™ Technology have less fatigue, higher proof/burst pressure capability, and excellent long term stability.
 A simple example of this is inflating and deflating a balloon several times.
 The stretching and distortion depends on the thickness of the balloon.
 The principles of pressure measurement are the same.
 As a diaphragm is pressurized closer to the yield point, a transformation in the shape occurs, changing the output over time.
 Krystal Bond™ Technology would be similar to inflating the tires on a bicycle or car with the same method.

 By using inorganic materials in the process bonding the strain gages to the diaphragm, there is virtually an infinite shelf life to the pressure sensing element.
 AST's strain gages also yield a high output signal with low thermal errors.
 For certain applications, AST can create solutions with extremely high proof and burst pressure ratings.
 Pressure transducers and transmitters are available with pressures up to 60,000 PSI (4,000 bar).